Ando: Building Slack from Scratch

 The result, in practice, is that the raw conversation of a team becomes material agents can act on in real time.
 Mid-conversation, ask an agent to look at an attribute in a database, or direct its attention to a task at hand and it’ll start working.
 When humans engage in heated debate, an agent might proactively act as an arbitrator, bringing deeply researched content with custom suggestions.

 “Ando has all the context in the channel, in conversations, in the calls.
 It has the self improving context layer.
 And you can see it!
 You can really actually see the model understand the design decisions we make better.”
-Alex dreams about what the future might look like living with agents.
-A proactive system or a reactive one?
-A strategic planner or a task completer?
-Whatever it becomes, he thinks, the interaction design matters just as much as raw model capability.

 Making conversations ‘ergonomic for agents’

-In 1945, before the rise of the personal computer, Vannevar Bush wrote a seminal essay, As We May Think, where he described the human race standing on the precipice of an “enormous mass of the common record” — a rapidly growing archive of books, scientific papers, technical reports, and photographs.
+In 1945, before the rise of the personal computer, Vannevar Bush wrote a seminal essay, As We May Think, where he described the human race standing on the precipice of an enormous mass of the common record — a rapidly growing archive of books, scientific papers, technical reports, and photographs.
 He imagined an entirely new profession would emerge, what he called a trailblazer, who would roam and establish “useful trails” between items.

 Chatter resists easy parsing.
 Time horizons on which organizations tend to operate, think, and converse differ greatly.
 A nurse staffing agency talks about shifts and hourly coverage; a software team talks about shipping on two-week sprint cycles.
 Dialogue comes in chats, nested threads, and calls.
 And individual style varies wildly.
 Some people write in concise, sharp sentences.
 Others are prone to online soliloquies.
 Conversations decay and contradict themselves.
 A reply might reference something from five messages ago.
 You make decision A on Monday, change to B on Tuesday, revert to A on Wednesday.
 A platform that wants to extract useful reasoning from all of this has to capture an evolution in thinking.

+One way they do this is through a heavy upfront lift on pre-labelling messages.
 They compare it to Borges’s Library of Babel — a universe containing every possible book, most of them gibberish, where accurate search is lossy and futile.
 The presence of a taxonomy or library catalog helps an agent find its way through.

-The bpm of human conversation, and language as product
+The bpm of human conversation

 Most of us spend more waking hours inside a messaging platform than inside any single room.
 The same way architecture shapes how we live, software shapes how we work and derive meaning.
-It is fitting that Ando is an homage to the Japanese architect Tadao Ando, whose work emerged from the urban fabric of post-war Osaka, known for his mastery of Ma, the Japanese concept of empty, negative space.
-In an interview, he stated his aim of architecture as “convert feelings into physical form.”

-Inspired by his spiritual chapels and public buildings, an internal Ando principle is silence as a design value.
-One example: instead of notifying users for every single message, the team debates how best to collapse notifications so a user feels less at the whim of everyone else in the conversation stack.
+Ando is an homage to the Japanese architect Tadao Ando, known for his mastery of Ma, the Japanese concept of empty, negative space.
+Inspired by his spiritual chapels and public buildings, the company adopted silence as a design value.
+One example: instead of notifying users for every single message, they debate how best to collapse notifications so a user feels less at the whim of everyone else in the conversation stack.

 What is it like to be on the team building all this?